jainnimish/jainnimish.github.io/_posts/2023-12-09-some-fun-with-variance.md

 \end{align}
 $$

-Unsurprisingly, changing the summation sign to an integral leads to the variance formula for continuous variables.
+Changing the summation sign to an integral leads to the variance formula for continuous variables.

 \begin{equation}
     \sigma^{2} = \int{}{X_{i}^{2}P(X_{i})} - \mathbb{E}[X]^{2}